Juror Forms: eFile qualification questionnaire and personal history forms.

 Q: Will I be paid for being a juror?

 A: Yes.
-For the first day of service, jurors are paid $12.50 for a half day (prior to noon) and $25.00 for a full day, plus 51 cents per mile round trip.
+For the first day of service, jurors are paid $12.50 for a half day (prior to noon) and $25.00 for a full day.
+Mileage is reimbursed per mile, round trip at the current federal reimbursement rate.
 Subsequent days of service will pay $20 for a half day and $40 for a full day.

 Q: Must my employer pay me while I am on jury duty?